scottsweb/instant-search-suggest/readme.txt

 We have purposely left the styles on the suggestion dropdown simple to fit many themes.
 If you wish to customise the CSS copy the `iss.css` file from the plugin folder (/assets/css/) to the root of your theme and edit the CSS to match your design.

+If you wish to change the output of the suggestions please see the hooks and filters section above.

 You can also dequeue `iss.css` and move the styles to your own CSS file using: `wp_deregister_style('iss');`

 == Screenshots ==